jrncarlock/jrncarlock.github.io/_pages/outreach.md

 classes: wide
 ---

-Here are some team efforts to make science available to the public as well as some academic events I have co-organized.
+Here are some efforts to make science available to the public.

-## Academic Events

-* 2020 - Satellite “Corruption Networks: from data analysis to public policy” (Virtual Event), Network Science Conference (NetSci); Rome, Italy; Sep 19, 2020.
-Web: [https://sites.google.com/view/netsci2020-corruption-networks/home](https://sites.google.com/view/netsci2020-corruption-networks/home)

 ## Red Compleja